Model-driven Stochastic Trace Clustering: Related work

 \subsection{Trace clustering}

-\textit{Trace clustering} refers to the task of grouping similar traces together based on control-flow patterns or other attributes.
-Clustering can help uncover subprocesses or behavioral variants, facilitating the discovery of simpler and more interpretable models for each group.
-A common line of work relies on \textit{vector-based} methods, which transform traces into numerical feature vectors and apply standard clustering algorithms~\cite{Greco2006,Song2009,DeKoninck2018}. \textit{Context-aware} approaches extend this by incorporating additional information about the execution context or structural dependencies~\cite{Bose2010}.
+A common line of trace clustering work relies on \textit{vector-based} methods, which transform traces into numerical feature vectors and apply standard clustering algorithms~\cite{Greco2006,Song2009,DeKoninck2018}. \textit{Context-aware} approaches extend this by incorporating additional information about the execution context or structural dependencies~\cite{Bose2010}.
 A more process-centric alternative is provided by \textit{model-based} clustering techniques.
 Ferreira et al.~\cite{Ferreira2007} proposed a method that learns a mixture of first-order Markov models using the Expectation-Maximization algorithm, but its computational cost limits scalability.
 ActiTraC~\cite{DeWeerdt_2013} is another model-based approach that iteratively mines models using the Heuristic Miner algorithm~\cite{Weijters2011} and evaluates the assignment of traces to clusters using fitness scores.
 Other works make use of alignments to perform trace clustering in different ways as well: using local alignments in combination with k-means clustering~\cite{Evermann2016}, by using model traces as centroids~\cite{Chatain2017}, or by explicitly using an available process model~\cite{Boltenhagen2019}.
 Despite existing advances, no method has yet integrated stochastic conformance information into the clustering process.
 In particular, model-driven clustering approaches have not leveraged the probabilistic behavior captured by stochastic process models.
-This gap motivates our contribution: a trace clustering technique that uses entropic relevance to evaluate and guide trace assignments.
+This gap motivates our contribution: a trace clustering technique that uses entropic relevance to evaluate and guide trace assignments, offering a distinct alternative that prioritizes stochastic coherence over purely structural alignment.